sarahcstringer/scheduling-programs/README.md

 ## Scheduling

-Now that we have the script working, let's talk about different ways to automate this.
+Now that we have the script working, let's go through two different ways to automate this script.

 ### Version 1: Using Cron